Altaroc

 • Ensure alignment of interests between GPs and LPs.

-Carried interest is based on fundamental principles specific to equity investments:
+carried interest on fundamental principles specific to equity investment:

 • Alignment of interests: GPs only receive a share of profits if investors first obtain a sufficient return on their capital.